 My older brother, Patrick Galloway, passed away on June 10, 2018 in Sacramento, CA. This page is a tribute to his life and special memories of him and me growing up.
 All of these were first posted on Facebook, but will be immortalized on the TCS website.
-As a result of his passing, TCS: The Studio will be dedicated to his memory.
+As a result of his passing, TCS: The Studio has been dedicated to his memory.

 Memory 1: Sushi in Sacramento

 Sushi was one of my brother’s favorite foods.
 Even though he was not the one who introduced me to it, enjoying sushi together was something only we could do in the family, as both of my parents were averse to the stuff.
 During one of my visits to see him in Sacramento in 2015, I had found an All-You-Can-Eat bar on the west side of town, Azukar Sushi, the only one I knew for sure was AYCE in the Sacramento area.
 I knew it would be expensive, but in a way, it was worth it.
 I covered both of our bills that night, and that alone brought a huge smile on his face.